Eleventh in a monthly series of excerpts from The Book of All Cities.

 After a hundred years, or a hundred and thirty, the signs appear.
 The roofs grow scales.
 The rooms begin subtly to breathe.
 An animal smell fills the streets.
 The water tastes like blood.

 The people love their cities -- the concerts in the park in summer, the grand operas, the canals along the promenade where children sail gaily colored toy boats.
 Only a few leave for the mountains when the first signs appear.
 Not this year, most say.
 This year I will be appointed director of the commission.
 This year he will love me.
 Anyway, autumn will be soon enough.
 Let me just enjoy the summer.

 Finally, when it is too late, the people pack their things and hurry for the mountains -- not looking back, or looking back in tears.

 There are always a few who refuse to leave.
 They climb spires at the cities' edges.
 When the city-behemoths explode out of the ground and hurtle screaming across the salt flats, their riders hang on as best they can.

 Image © 2000 Lee Moyer.

 Benjamin Rosenbaum lives in Basel, Switzerland, with his wife and baby daughter, where in addition to scribbling fiction and poetry, he programs in Java (well) and plays rugby (not very well).
-He attended the Clarion West Writers’ Workshop in 2001 (the Sarong-Wearing Clarion).
-His work has appeared in previous appearances in Strange Horizons can be found in our Archive.
+He attended the Clarion West Writers' Workshop in 2001 (the Sarong-Wearing Clarion).
+His work has appeared in The Magazine of Fantasy & Science Fiction and Writer Online.
+His previous appearances in Strange Horizons can be found in our Archive.
 For more about him, see his Web site.